 This means that interest rates on Direct Loans adjust annually on July 1st.
 Any loan disbursed within the academic year, will have the current interest rate for that year, and the rate will be fixed for the life of the loan.
 Therefore, if a borrower takes out a loan for each year of medical school, the loans will likely have different interest rates.

 To view current and historical federal loan interest rates, visit the website.

 Students can borrow up to the school’s cost of attendance (COA).
 The COA is set by the school and based upon tuition and fees, books and supplies, room and board, and other required expenses.

 Setting a budget for yourself and keeping the school’s COA in mind, can help you determine how much to borrow.
 A is charged for federal loans.
 This fee is charged prior to loan disbursement.
 Current fees can be viewed on the Federal Student Aid website.

 What if a Direct Loan Doesn’t Cover All Your Expenses?

-If your Direct Unsubsidized Loan doesn’t cover all your costs, contact your financial aid office to learn about other federal loan options or institutional aid that may be available.
+If your Direct Unsubsidized Loan doesn’t cover all your costs, contact your financial aid office to learn about other federal loan options, such as a or perhaps institutional aid that may be available.
 You may also want to search for additional scholarships and grants.
+(See additional resources below.)

 The financial aid administrator at your school should be your first resource when you have questions about student loans or other financial aid concerns.